 Birch (Latin Bétula) —is a genus of deciduous trees and shrubs in the family Betulaceae.
 Birch is widespread in the Northern Hemisphere and is one of the prevailing wood species in the territory of Russia.
 The total amount of birch species is about a hundred or a little bit more!

 Many parts of birch are put to good use: wood, bark, white upper layer of bark, birch juice.
 Birch buds and leaves are used in medicine.
-Some species are used for forest shelterbelts and in landscape gardening.
+Some species are used for forest shelterbelts and in

 Species of Birch genus

 List of Betula species

 The species of this genus feature high polymorphism.
 Different investigators have different vision of status of some taxons, referred to the genus.
 Commonly, the amount of species is estimated